xbeat/Glitch-Community/FAQ.md

 Now, in your devtools, it'll be just like Raven.js doesn't exist -- line numbers and exceptions will flow straight through, but it'll stay functional behind the scenes.

-### What differences are there between my remix and the main site?
+### Is any configuration required to get my remix running?

-Other than not being able to login with oauth, your remix should support every page on the site.
-The community site runs in production mode, which you can enable by setting
+Nope!
+Though you can set your remix to run in production mode by setting `NODE_ENV=production` in the `.env` file.
+Doing so will improve performance a bit, but webpack will take a lot longer.

 ### How do I add a question to the FAQ?